jansmolders86/mediacenterjs/README.md

 Known issues (Updated)
 ==================
 * Movie playback on slower PC's needs tweaking
+* Movie playback in browser has buffer bug.
+(Current quickfix is simply pause the video and let it buffer a bit)
 * Subfolder support is not working yet
 * Music and videos need to be based on arrays/DB entries instead of the current DOM dependencies
 * Code needs to be re-factored.
 Frontend will be ported to knockout or angular